Family says Laundrie is now missing; Petito still not found

 Family says Laundrie is now missing; Petito still not foundNew

 NORTH PORT, Fla.
-(AP) — Police and the FBI are now searching for both Gabrielle “Gabby” Petito and her boyfriend Brian Laundrie.
-Police in North Port, Florida said late Friday that Laundrie’s family told authorities they haven’t seen him since Tuesday.
+(AP) — Police and the FBI are now searching for both Gabrielle “Gabby” Petito and her boyfriend, Brian Laundrie.
+Police in North Port, Florida, said late Friday that Laundrie’s family told authorities they haven’t seen him since Tuesday.
 Laundrie has been named a person of interest in Petito’s disappearance.
 The couple left in July on a cross-country trek in a converted van to visit national parks in the U.S. West.
 Petito was reported missing by her family on Sept.
-11. Investigators say Laundrie had returned Sept.
+11. Investigators say Laundrie returned without her on Sept.
 1 to his parents’ home in North Port.